berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section09 Homework 1.md

 is a special form can evaluate the arguments one by one until either a true one is found or it runs out of arguments.

-Your mission is to devise a test that will tell you whether Scheme's and and or are special forms or ordinary functions.
+Your mission is to devise a test that will tell you whether Racket's and and or are special forms or ordinary functions.
 This is a somewhat tricky problem, but it'll get you thinking about the evaluation process more deeply than you otherwise might.
 Why might it be advantageous for an interpreter to treat or